 The Strategy and Policy Department teaches students to think strategically and conduct critical analysis to thereby become leaders skilled at making sound judgments in the joint, interagency, and multinational decision making environments.
 The intermediate- and senior-level courses on strategy are considered the best in professional military education and serve as a model for programs on strategic studies offered at world-class universities.
-This reputation for excellence is well-deserved and rests on the professionalism and passion of a gifted faculty.
+This well-deserved reputation for excellence rests on the professionalism and passion of a gifted faculty.
 The intermediate and senior-level strategy courses are rigorous and challenging.
 Students learn to think about the relationship between power and statecraft in a disciplined, analytical, and original manner.
 In their preparation for positions of strategic leadership, students master the meaning of a wide range of classical and contemporary strategic concepts.
-Landmark works on strategy and war-such as Clausewitz's On War, Sun Tzu's Art of War, Thucydides' Peloponnesian War, Mao's On Protracted War, and Douhet's Command of the Airprovide a foundation for strategic analysis.
+Landmark works on strategy and war-such as Clausewitz's On War, Sun Tzu's Art of War, Thucydides' Peloponnesian War, and Mao's On Protracted War-provide a foundation for strategic analysis.
 Students also study classic works of sea power and maritime strategy including Mahan's Influence of Sea Power Upon History and Corbett's Some Principles of Maritime Strategy to better understand the conduct of war at sea and its strategic effects.
 By in-depth critical analysis of a wide range of case studies, students examine the decision making of strategic leaders.
-Vice Admiral Stansfield Turner emphasized the importance of in-depth examinations of historical case studies for a course on strategy: "Studying historical examples should enable us to view current issues and trends through a broader perspective of the basic elements of strategy.
+Vice Admiral Stansfield Turner, the College's 37th president, emphasized the importance of in-depth examinations of historical case studies for a course on strategy: "Studying historical examples should enable us to view current issues and trends through a broader perspective of the basic elements of strategy.
 Approaching today's problems through a study of the past is one way to ensure that we do not become trapped within the limits of our own experience."

-The strategy courses combine the key strengths of a graduate education in the liberal arts and a professional school program of study.
-Educating leaders in strategy entails an innovative interdisciplinary approach, drawing on the disciplines of history, political science, international relations, ethics, culture and regional studies, and economics.
-The courses presented by the Strategy and Policy Department integrate academic perspectives with critical military factors from the profession of arms, such as leadership, doctrine, technology, and logistics.
+The strategy courses combine the key strengths of a graduate-level education in the liberal arts and a professional school program of study.
+The Strategy and Policy Department has developed an innovative interdisciplinary approach, drawing on the disciplines of history, political science, international relations, ethics, culture and regional studies, and economics.
+The Department's courses integrate academic perspectives with critical military factors from the profession of arms, such as leadership, doctrine, technology, and logistics.
 The resulting synthesis prepares students for positions of strategic leadership by providing them with a coherent frame of analysis to assess complex strategic problems and formulate strategies to address them.
 The Strategy and Policy Department provides an education that is meant to be of enduring value for someone serving in the profession of arms and as a national security professional.